 How to Make Friends As an Adult — and Why It's So Important for Your Health

 #GirlGangs are priceless for empowerment and support, but the reality is that as adults, most of us struggle to find a co-captain, let alone a whole squad.
-In fact, a whopping 40 percent of Americans feel like they lack companionship or meaningful relationships and that they're isolated from others, according to a study last year from health insurer Cigna.
+In fact, a whopping 40 percent of Americans feel like they lack companionship or meaningful relationships and that they're isolated from others, according to a 2018 study from health insurer Cigna.

 What's more, it's Generation Z and millennials who report feeling the loneliest right now, not the stereotypical older generation.